 At the end of the 10th century, Frankish nobility faced a constant Viking threat.
-This article explains the significance of the battle of Chartres and its connection to my family.
+Here I explain the importance of the battle of Chartres and its connection to my family

 The Viking threat

 This was not unexpected because the Frankish Kings’ policy up till then was to buy the Vikings out.
-Gold and silver reserves were running low in France2 which meant this policy was unsustainable.
-Over the years approximately 120 pounds of silver had vanished from France in Viking pockets.
+This was unsustainable; especially because French gold and silver reserves were running low2.
+Over the years about 120 pounds of silver had vanished from France in Viking pockets.

 This is one-third of all the money in circulation at the time2.
-(In 2021, a stash of this money was found in a farm in Poland3 ).
+(In 2021, an archaeologist found a stash of this money in a farm in Poland3).

-Rollo was unaware of the Frankish monetary problems and wanted to attack for monetary gain.
+Unaware of these monetary problems, Rollo wanted to attack for monetary gain.

 The battle of Chartres